mthiessen/CP-LKH-DCMST/readme.md

 ## Data:
     res/...

-    This repository only contains some example instaces.
+    This repository contains only some example instances.
 To get the complete benchmark datasets see e.g. https://github.com/malbarbo/dcmstp-instances

 ## Build
 ### Build Linux: